Elkanah Greer: American Civil War

 Francis T. Nicholls was assigned by the Confederate central government to take Greer's place as conscription chief in December 1864, but this change was rejected by Smith on the grounds of Greer's accomplishments while in the role.
-On March 27, 1865, Greer was relieved from his role with the conscription bureau, and he then commanded the Texas Reserve Corps.
+Either through Confederate government insistence on the appointment of Nicholls in December 1864, or on March 27, 1865, Greer was relieved from his role with the conscription bureau, and he then commanded the Texas Reserve Corps, replacing Jerome B. Robertson.
 He resigned from the Confederate military in May 1865, and returned to Marshall and civilian life.
 While visiting his sister in DeValls Bluff, Arkansas, Greer died on March 25, 1877.
 The medical historian Jack D. Welsh lists Greer's cause of death as "phthisis pulmonary".
 He is buried in Elmwood Cemetery in Memphis, Tennessee, next to his parents.